 Established in 1949 as the Thief River Falls Area Vocational School, NCTC operates campuses in East Grand Forks and Thief River Falls, Minnesota, as well as an aerospace campus and a satellite location in Roseau.
 NCTC serves an enrollment of nearly 5,000 students through dozens of undergraduate and professional programs in technical sciences and liberal arts.

-NCTC’s online medical assistant degree provides a career pathway to aspiring medical administrative assistants and medical secretaries.
-The 60-credit associate of applied science in medical administrative assistant combines major, general education, and elective coursework.
+NCTC’s medical assistant degree online provides a career pathway to aspiring medical administrative assistants and medical secretaries.
+The 60-credit associate of applied science in medical administrative assisting combines major, general education, and elective coursework.
 The curriculum includes a unique medical office simulation course.
-Students explore critical topics in medical assisting, including medical billing and coding, business communications, electronic health records, and anatomy and physiology.
+Students taking medical assistant online courses will also explore critical topics in medical assisting, including medical billing and coding, business communications, electronic health records, and anatomy and physiology.
 Students must choose an additional elective in interpersonal communication or introduction to public speaking.
 Graduates demonstrate advanced skills in leadership, oral and written correspondence, and morals and ethics in the field of medicine.

-Students complete courses online in D2L Brightspace.
+Students earning their medical assistant degree online complete courses through D2L Brightspace.
 Some online courses follow an accelerated format.
 Students can access online resources including test proctoring, web-based messaging, online payment processing, and supply orders through the NCTC bookstore.
 Applicants must submit a high school diploma or GED and consult an admissions adviser to discuss next steps.
 Students must also take the ACCUPLACER assessment to determine if they meet program prerequisites.
-Candidates should achieve scores of 78 and 50 in reading comprehension and arithmetic.
+Candidates should achieve scores of 78 and 50 in reading comprehension and arithmetic respectively.

 Northland Community and Technical College is regionally accredited by the Higher Learning Commission (HLC).